 RICs are responsible for a range of activities designed to support interoperability implementation at the regional level.
 RICs are expected to:

-- Participate in monthly RIC phone calls with DOJ and WEM
+- Participate in monthly RIC phone calls with DMA and WEM

 - Provide the region's first line of contact for WISCOM

 - Conduct regional SCIP council meetings

 - Arrange for weekly roll-calls in the region and share problems and lessons learned with DOT and DMA points of contact

 - As necessary, continue to enter data into the Communications Assets and Survey Mapping (CASM) tool

 - Continue to write/update the local Tactical Interoperable Communications Plan (TICP) and assist with county TICPs